 Rejecting its dictum to the contrary in Seafort, the Sixth Circuit held that a debtor’s voluntary contributions to her retirement account, begun prior to bankruptcy, may continue during bankruptcy and are excluded from her disposable income.
 Davis v.
 Helbling (In re Davis), No. 19-3117 (6th Cir.
 June 1, 2020).

-Ms. Davis had approximately $200,000 in debt of which approximately $189,000 was unsecured.
-She proposed a chapter 13 plan paying $323.00 for sixty months.
-The trustee objected on the basis that she underrepresented her disposable income by failing to include $220/month in wages withheld as a contribution to her employee 401(k) retirement plan.
-The bankruptcy court reluctantly sustained the trustee’s objection, stating that it was bound to follow the Sixth Circuit’s direction on the issue of voluntary contributions to an IRA as set forth in dictum in Seafort v.
+Ms. Davis had approximately $200,000 in debt, of which approximately $189,000 was unsecured.
+She proposed a Chapter 13 plan paying $323.00 for sixty months.
+The trustee objected on the basis that she underrepresented her disposable income by failing to include $220/month in wages withheld as a contribution to her employee’s 401(k) retirement plan.
+The bankruptcy court reluctantly sustained the trustee’s objection, stating that it was bound to follow the Sixth Circuit’s direction on the issue of voluntary contributions to an IRA as outlined in dictum in Seafort v.
 Burden (In re Seafort), 669 F.3d 662, 674 n.7 (6th Cir.
 2012).
-Ms. Davis amended her plan to reflect the $220 as additional disposable income then objected to her own plan.
+Ms. Davis amended her plan to reflect the $220 as additional disposable income, then objected to her own plan.
 The bankruptcy court confirmed the amended plan and certified the case for direct appeal.
 [Read more…] about Sixth Circuit Says Contributions to Retirement Plan Not Disposable Income

 Voluntary 401k Contributions Not Excluded from Disposable Income